tjdevries/advent-of-nvim/README.md

 # Advent of `nvim`

+Check the config in: `./nvim/`
+- This should be versioned roughly by day, so you can go back and check how each day was made.
+- You likely could copy this into `~/.config/` to get the same config as in the video, but I make no guarantees about that.

 25 Mini Lessons to get started with Neovim.
 - We'll build a working configuration that resembles kickstart.nvim, but we'll do it completely from scratch.